padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 |:--:|
 | *Fig. 1.
 K-mean clustering, including ten clusters.*|

-What colour is water in?
+What colour is water?
 Yes, you are right it is indigo.